 For more outdoor adventure, try an afternoon hike to the Grand Mesa, the world's largest flat-topped mountain.
 Or visit the red-rocked canyons of the Colorado National Monument, where groups can witness the 21,500-acre tribute to nature's 1.7-billion-year-old rock artistry.
 Whitewater rafting presents a teambuilding challenge for any group tumbling down the Westwater Canyon together, known for some of the best whitewater in the U.S.

 In Grand Junction, even dining is an adventure.
 Plan a dine-around or another special event at area restaurants.
-Indulge in authentic Italian at Dolce Vita or il Bistro Italiano.
+Indulge in authentic Italian at il Bistro Italiano.
 Sample American fare at Red Canyon Grille at the Golf Club at Redlands Mesa.
 Savor steak and seafood at Rockslide Restaurant & Brewery or The Winery.
 Even teambuilding can assume a culinary flavor when groups enroll in cooking classes with local, professional chefs.

 Shopping and Entertainment